qgis/QGIS-Documentation/source/docs/training_manual/processing/modeler_twi.rst

 .. image:: img/modeler_twi/raster_input.png

-Here wil have to define the input we want.
+Here we will have to define the input we want.
 Since we expect this raster layer to be a DEM, we will call it *DEM*.
 That's the name that the user of the model will see when running it.
 Since we need that layer to work, we will define it as a mandatory layer.

 Here is how the dialog should be configured.